tekknolagi/isdt/lecture-notes/4-cor.md

 on software every day for everything from critical infrastructure to medical equipment to silly games.
 If there's a one in a million chance that your cancer radiation therapy machine[^therac25] has a bug that kills you---well, you might care.
-Or if the facial recognition software the state employs has a bug that lands you in a prison cell, you might care.
+Or if the facial recognition software the State employs has a bug that lands you in a prison cell, you might care.

 [^therac25]: The Therac-25 radiation therapy machine is a case study often used